Shilin-Yuan/Shilin-Yuan.github.io/_pages/about.md

 My research interests lie broadly in online learning and optimization, and asymptotic analysis, with a particular emphasis on the application of these methods in the field of inventory and revenue management.

-You can find my CV here: [Shilin Yuan's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).
+You can find my CV here: [Shilin Yuan's Curriculum Vitae](assets/Curriculum_Viate.pdf).

 Email: yuansl21@mails.tsinghua.edu.cn

+Feel free to contact me through Email or [Wechat](images/Wechat.jpg).